About Tiare Films

 …the greatest compliment we receive is that watching our films “feels just like being there”.

-The result is a film that you’ll be proud to share with family and friends, a film that takes you back to a day of celebration marking a new chapter in your lives together.
+The result is a film that you’ll be proud to share with family and friends.
 One of the greatest compliments we receive is, that watching our films, “feels just like being there”.

 -Justine and Andy, Tiare Films